 Earlier this year, Medtronic recalled 37 models of its Paradigm Insulin Infusion Sets, warning that if insulin or other fluids come into contact with the inside of the device’s tubing connectors, the vents that allow the pump to prime could become temporarily blocked, which could result in the patient receiving too little or too much insulin.
 Like the guidewire recall, the insulin pump recall was also a Class I recall.

-The Chicago defective medical device law firm of Ankin Law Offices, LLC is committed to protecting the victims of substandard medical care and defective medical devices.
+The Chicago defective medical device law firm of Ankin Law, LLC is committed to protecting the victims of substandard medical care and defective medical devices.
 After listening to the circumstances of your situation, we will conduct a thorough analysis of any possible legal claims.
 We will explain your legal rights to you so that you can make an informed decision about how to proceed, and we will vigorously advocate on your behalf to get you the compensation that you need and deserve.

-If you have suffered injuries as a result of a medical device, such as a hip implant, transvaginal mesh implant, insulin pump, or a pacemaker, do not hesitate to contact the skilled Chicago product liability attorneys at Ankin Law Offices at (312) 600-0000 to schedule a free consultation to discuss a possible medical malpractice or product liability claim.
+If you have suffered injuries as a result of a medical device, such as a hip implant, transvaginal mesh implant, insulin pump, or a pacemaker, do not hesitate to contact the skilled Chicago product liability attorneys at Ankin Law at (312) 600-0000 to schedule a free consultation to discuss a possible medical malpractice or product liability claim.